ElijahTyler/Block-Dude/README.md

 ## Installation

-1. Ensure you have the latest version of McAfee Total Protection.
+1. Ensure that you have the latest version of McAfee Total Protection for Windows Vista.
-2. Double-check you have the latest version of McAfee Total Protection.
+2. Double-check that you have the latest version of McAfee Total Protection for Windows Vista.
-3. Triple-check you have the latest version of McAfee Total Protection.
+3. Triple-check that you have the latest version of McAfee Total Protection for Windows Vista.

-OPTIONAL: Download MalwareBytes, PC Protect, Norton, Avast, AVG, and Bonzi Buddy.
+OPTIONAL: Download exactly two of the following: MalwareBytes, PC Protect, Norton, AVG, Bonzi Buddy, Avast

 4. Download and extract the code .zip somewhere.
 5. Open Terminal in the project directory and type `python3 -m pip install -r requirements.txt`.